aaemnnosttv/wp-cli-valet-command/README.md

 		---

 	[--version=<version>]
-		WordPress version to install
+		WordPress version to install.
 		---
 		default: latest
 		---

 	[--locale=<locale>]
-		Select which language you want to install
+		Select which language you want to install.

 	[--db=<db>]
-		Database driver
+		Database driver to provision the site with.
 		---
 		default: mysql
 		options: